Chakraborty98/Sales_Analysis_Coffee_Shop/README.md

-This is a full Data Analysis project, which is done on Excel only.
+I have created a full Data Analysis project using Excel only.

 Click [here](https://mavenanalytics.io/data-playground?page=4&pageSize=5) to check the original dataset.